 Tongue Ties Knoxville, TN

 Tongue-tie, also known as Ankyloglossia or anchored tongue, refers to a condition where the lingual frenum, or the skin that connects your tongue to the base of your mouth, is too tight.
-The problem occurs when the frenum is connected all the way to the end of the tongue.
+The problem occurs when the frenum is connected to the tongue’s end.
 A tight frenum restricts a patient’s ability to use their tongue properly.

 • Pain in jaw